danurbanowicz/halide/README.md

 If you believe you've found a bug or a serious problem, please open an issue.
 For everything else, including suggestions and getting help, please [open a discussion](https://github.com/danurbanowicz/halide/discussions).

+For solutions to some common Tina CMS problems, [take a look at their FAQ](https://tina.io/docs/tina-cloud/faq/).

 ## Contributing

 Pull requests and suggestions are welcome.